 WHO SHOULD ATTEND: The following personnel from the Army, Navy, Air Force or other DoD organizations:

-Occupational health nurses and physicians; Industrial hygienists; Bioenvironmental engineers; Preventive medicine nurses and physicians; Physician assistants; Safety personnel; Optometrists, Ophthalmologists and Eye technicians.
+Occupational health nurses and physicians; Industrial hygienists; Bioenvironmental engineers; Preventive medicine nurses and physicians; Physician assistants; Safety personnel; Optometrists, Ophthalmologists and Eye technicians and anyone else with an interest in vision conservation, vision surveillance and/or vision readiness.

 Current FY 2014 Course Offerings (as of 20 May 2014)

 If you wish to be placed on the Waiting List for future classes, please use the waiting list (TSVCRC-WL) link below under "Courses."

 This icon identifies links to external web sites that will open in a new browser window.
 See the External Links Disclaimer link at the bottom of this page.